R-Tharanka/coding-club-webdev1/README.md

   4 event photos with fade-in animation on scroll
 - **Responsive Navigation**
   Full navbar on desktop, hamburger menu on mobile
+- **Back to Top Button**
+  Smooth scrolling to the top of the page with an animated button
 - **Semantic Structure**
   Proper HTML5 semantic elements for improved accessibility and SEO
 - **🎨 Midnight Neon Theme**